Hairygami: Analysis of DNA Nanostructures' Conformational Change Driven by Functionalizable Overhangs: Results and Discussion

 \subsection{Effects of Overhang Duplexes and Density}

-To analyze the effect of overhang extensions in complex with their complementary strands as well as different densities of overhangs, we designed and simulated origami structures with $169$ duplex overhangs ("dense" system), and "half-dense" structures with $85$ single-stranded overhangs and finally structures with $85$ duplex DNA overhangs ("half-dense" double-stranded).
+To analyze the effect of overhang extensions in complex with their complementary strands and varying densities of overhangs, we designed origami structures with $169$ duplex overhangs ("dense" system), "half-dense" structures with $85$ single-stranded overhangs, and structures with $85$ duplex DNA overhangs ("half-dense" double-stranded).
 The double-stranded DNA overhang structures were designed to model a rectangular tile system in complex with complementary functionalized DNA strands.
-The half density structures are a model for a system in which further precision in the locations of the overhang extensions are necessary, leading to a reduced number of rationally placed overhangs.
+The half-density structures serve as a model for a system requiring further precision in the placement of overhand extensions, leading to a reduced number of rationally placed overhangs.

-The free-energy profiles (see Fig.~\ref{fig:duplex}) show that the formation of DNA duplex overhangs increases the curvature of both the $20$nt and $9$nt duplex overhang structures relative to their single stranded counterparts.
+The free-energy profiles (see Supp.~Mat.~Fig.~S13) show that the formation of DNA duplex overhangs increases the curvature of both the $20$nt and $9$nt duplex overhang structures relative to their single stranded counterparts.
 While the free-energy minima of the $20$nt duplex overhang structure does not change compared to the $20$nt single-stranded overhang structure, an effective overall decrease in curvature can be seen from the shift in the weighted average value.
-The weighted average $R_{\rm ee}$ for the $20$nt duplex overhang structure was $18.03 \pm 0.17$ nm, as compared to $23.48 \pm 0.12$ nm for the $20$nt single-stranded overhang structure.
-Similarly for the $9$nt long overhangs, the weighted average decreased to $33.20 \pm 0.14$ nm for the duplex overhangs from $44.74 \pm 0.10$ nm for the single-stranded overhangs, in addition to a shift in the free-energy minima from $35$ nm to $48$ nm.
-Our simulations show that once our rectangular DNA origami structure with dense overhangs is functionalized by binding the overhangs by a complementary strand (and thus creating duplex overhang), the flexible structure will experience further curvature.